Hispanic Heritage Month

 • Woven in Moonlight, by Isabel Ibañez

-Many of these books are readily available via New York’s public libraries, as well as through the Citywide Digital Library available on Sora for our students, where you can also find the Latino and Hispanic Heritage Month, Spanish Language #OwnVoices, and Hidden Voices: Latino Americans collections for even more recommendations.
+Many of these books are readily available at New York’s public libraries, as well as through the Citywide Digital Library available on Sora for our students.
+On Sora, you can also find the H0ispanic and Latine Heritage Month, Spanish Language #OwnVoices, and Hidden Voices: Latino Americans collections for even more recommendations.

 Civics for All Comics